-According to data from the Centers for Medicare and Medicaid Services, 90% of Marketplace enrollees received advance payments of the premium tax credit (APTC) in February 2022.
-The average monthly APTC was $586.56, but this number varied widely by state.
-That’s an average annual benefit of roughly over $7,000.
+According to data from the Centers for Medicare and Medicaid Services, 91% of Marketplace enrollees received advance premium tax credit (APTC) payments in February 2023.
+The average monthly APTC was $604.78, but this number varied widely by state.
+That’s an average annual benefit of roughly over $7,200.

 Considering the cost of healthcare in the U.S., you might miss out on significant savings that might benefit your family in more ways than one.

 Tax deductions and credits affected by married filing separately

 The most relevant credit is the child dependent care tax credit (CDCTC) — which is not the same as the child tax credit (CTC).
 Additionally, the student loan interest deduction goes away.